Docs

 Rendering Model

-For each frame, Cetus calculates time = frame / fps, writes that time to document.__cetusTime, seeks timelines, seeks media elements, updates clip visibility, then captures one deterministic browser frame through Chrome DevTools.
+For each frame, Cetus calculates time = frame / fps, writes that time to document.__cetusTime and window.__cetusTime, seeks CSS/Web Animations, timelines, custom frame hooks, and media elements, waits for active images, fonts, video frames, and paint, then captures one deterministic browser frame through Chrome DevTools.

 cetus.html